Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Introduction

-In this paper, we present the first empirical study on characteristics of \emph{silent bugs} in a widely used API/framework, Keras/TensorFlow, and their impact on user's program to answer our research questions.
+In this paper, we conducted an empirical study specifically targeting the characteristics of \emph{silent bugs} in a widely used framework, TensorFlow through its high-level API Keras.
+We studied how they manifest in the users' code, what parts of the API are affected and what are their causes.
+As the main motivation of this work is to study the impact of silent bugs on DL framework users' programs, we validated our study through a questionnaire survey aimed at developers/users of the framework.
 Fig. \ref{fig:process} illustrates the schematic diagram of our study in this paper.

-With more than 111,000 GitHub repositories using TensorFlow, currently it is one of the most popular ML framework \cite{frameworks2021}.
+With more than 111,000 GitHub repositories using TensorFlow, currently, it is one of the most popular ML frameworks \cite{frameworks2021}, hence the impact of elusive bugs could be significant.
 Keras is an API designed for DL, running on top of TensorFlow.
-The choice of studying Keras is based on several considerations: (1) Keras is widely used to implement DL applications due to its simple and rich API, (2) being a top level API using lower level components of TensorFlow, the root cause of the errors should be easier to identify, which simplifies the screening for the root cause if the errors are located in lower-level and (3) there is sufficient information with documented and frequent updates, to ensure identifying silent bugs and their existing fixes.
+The choice of studying Tensorflow's API Keras is based on several considerations: (1) Tensorflow's Keras API is widely used to implement DL applications due to its simple and rich API, especially for prototyping which is particularly useful in research, (2) being a top-level API using lower level components of TensorFlow, the root cause of the errors should be easier to identify, which simplifies the screening for the root cause if the errors are located in lower-level and (3) there is sufficient information with documented and frequent updates, to ensure identifying silent bugs and their existing fixes.